-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of months in violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (In a mo.)
-0 0 1 positive monthly sample 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) (In the year) 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive 0 Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (from 4/1/16- 12/31/16) 0 0 (a) 0 Human and animal fecal waste
+TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (In a mo.)
+0 0 1 positive monthly sample 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) (In the year) 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (In the year) 0 (a) 0 Human and animal fecal waste